 At some point or another, most of us have formed subconscious and negative judgements about people based on their age.
 Unfortunately, this has also become socially acceptable.
 Find out if you’re subconsciously ageist by completing this short and fun quiz, Am I Ageist?.

-For an eye-opening view of ageism and its effects, check out these videos.
+For an eye-opening view of ageism and its effects, check out these videos and podcast.

 A joint campaign